Bloom’s taxonomy has long been used by teachers everywhere to help plan lessons and designing curricula but what is it and how can it be used?

 The ranked domain subcategories range from “receiving” at the lower end up to “characterization” at the top.
 The full ranked list is as follows:

 - Receiving.
 Being aware of an external stimulus (feel, sense, experience).

 - Responding.
 Responding to the external stimulus (satisfaction, enjoyment, contribute)

 - Valuing.
 Referring to the student’s belief or appropriation of worth (showing preference or respect).

-- Organisation.
-The conceptualising and organising of values (examine, clarify, integrate.)
+- Organization.
+The conceptualizing and organizing of values (examine, clarify, integrate.)

-- Characterisation.
+- Characterization.
 The ability to practice and act on their values.
 (Review, conclude, judge).

 As with the cognitive domain, it is assumed that learning at lower levels is a prerequisite for reaching the next, higher level.

 To explain the way we approach things from an emotional point of view, Bloom and his colleagues have developed five basic categories: